Quantum Computing in Wireless Communications and Networking: A Tutorial-cum-Survey: QC in Communications

 In conclusion, the integration of QC techniques in power allocation holds promise for optimizing various aspects of wireless networks.
 Table \ref{Summary-Power-Allocation} provides an overview of the main findings, optimization objectives, and QC algorithms utilized across different wireless networks.
 Noting that, there are relatively fewer studies employing QC algorithms for power allocation, largely due to the localized nature of power allocation in wireless networks, typically confined to a single-cell system.
 This observation is reflected in both the choice of QC algorithms and their control manners as depicted in Table \ref{QC-Power-Allocation}.
+Note that the algorithms can be classified into orthodox QC algorithms and simulated ones.
+Orthodox QC algorithms refer to those that are directly implemented on quantum computers, leveraging quantum hardware for execution.
 The majority of studies utilize QC simulated algorithms that are implemented on traditional computers.